Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Velocity scaling: further considerations on the void fraction prediction

 Eq. \ref{eq20} was proposed by Zehner (see \cite{zehner1996modelling}) and by \cite{kawase1986liquid} who quote an earlier publication by Zehner in 1982 that provides the same prediction.
 Eq. \ref{eq20} was derived using modelling considerations: it is based on a simplified axial momentum equilibrium and on a global energy balance where the dissipation in the column is estimated from mean liquid velocity profiles using a mixing length approach.
 According to \cite{kawase1986liquid}, Eq. \ref{eq20} is reliable for column diameters from 0.1 to 1m, and for Newtonian fluids with a dynamic viscosity between $10^{-3}$ and $2 \times 10^{-2}$ Pa s: the range of $Fr$ is not indicated.
 Besides, \cite{kawase1987theoretical} correlated the global gas hold-up $R_{G3}$ for Newtonian fluids as:

 Let us first underline that the exponents of $Fr$ appearing in equations \ref{eq20} and \ref{eq21} are compatible with the scaling (see eq. \ref{eqscal}) derived from inertia-buoyancy equilibrium.
 However, the $1/3$ exponent of $Fr$ in eq. \ref{eq20} is significantly larger than the empirical value 0.2 found here (see eq. \ref{eq19}).
 Similarly, concerning the dependency of the void fraction on the Froude number, the exponent 2/3 found by \cite{kawase1987theoretical}, is somewhat larger than the empirical value ($\sim 0.38-0.4$) found here (see Fig. \ref{fig30}).
 Let us finally underline that \cite{kawase1987theoretical} found eq. \ref{eq21} valid for $D$ between 0.1 and 1.07m and for $Fr$ from 0.005 to about 0.05.
-It happens that these flow conditions mostly correspond to, or/and are very close to the homogeneous regime (see \cite{kawase1987theoretical1}), so that the comparison of their proposal with the results we obtained in a pure heterogeneous regime is poorly relevant.
+It happens that these flow conditions mostly correspond to, or/and are very close to the homogeneous regime (see \cite{kawase1987theoretical1}), so that the comparison of their proposal with the results we obtained in a pure heterogeneous regime may not be entirely relevant.

 Further investigations are therefore required to accurately determine how the void fraction evolves with non-dimensional parameters, and in fine to predict absolute as well as relative velocities in bubble columns operated in the heterogeneous regime.
-However, the proposals made here are believed to be a rather robust first step in that direction.
+The above proposal is believed to be a rather robust first step in that direction.